Rammechh/Scaler_Problems/README.md

 Day74_Heaps2
 ================
+### 4) Ath largest element
+  + One solution is to use Min Heap of size k to store k largest numbers.
+The Kth highest element is always at root and can be found in O(1) time.
+  + How to process a new number?
+Compare the new number value, X with root of heap.
+If X is smaller, then ignore it.
+Otherwise replace root with X and call heapify for the root of modified heap.
+Time complexity of adding new element and finding the Kth highest element is O(LogK).
+STL priority queue can be used to implement a heap directly.

 ### 5) Running Median
   + Brute Force: sort the array each time for n elements and find the median (TC = O(N2logN))
   + Maintain Max and Min heap and maintain the length of Min and Max heap
   + Get the top element from Max heap for each run